Watch Cade Cunningham Get Ejected In Suns-Pistons Game

 Cade Cunningham was ejected during the game between the Phoenix Suns and Detroit Pistons on Sunday afternoon in Michigan.

-The Detroit Pistons are hosting the Phoenix Suns in Michigan on Sunday afternoon, and the game has turned into a blowout in favor of the Suns.
+The Detroit Pistons hosted the Phoenix Suns in Michigan on Sunday afternoon, and the game was a blowout loss 135-108.

-Cunningham exits the game with 21 points, one rebound and four assists in 25 minutes of playing time.
+Cunningham exited the game with 21 points, one rebound and four assists in 25 minutes of playing time.

-The Suns came into the game with the best record in the NBA at 32-9 in 41 games, while the Pistons are 10-31 in 41 games.
+The Suns are the best team in the NBA with a 33-9 record in 42 games, and the Pistons fell to 10-32 in 42 games on the season.

 Related stories on NBA basketball